PlanterApp/planter_blog/content/posts/test-page-bundles/index.md

 image = "bee-on-echinacea.jpeg"
 relative = true
 +++
-This is just a test\
+This is just a test

-\
-W﻿hat about a page bundle image in the post?
+What about a page bundle image in the post?

 ![](bee-on-echinacea.jpeg "The image title")